rlin4res/CSS-Background-Spin/README.md

 # CSS-Background-Spin
-Pure CSS Background Spin Animation
+Pure CSS Background Spin Animation<br>
 Use it however you want!
 Crediting is not required!